marianesfg/windows-uwp.pt-br/windows-apps-src/publish/in-app-ads.md

 ---
 author: jnHs
-Description: "Se seu aplicativo exibe anúncios usando o SDK do Microsoft Advertising, use a página de anúncios no aplicativo do painel do Centro de Desenvolvimento para gerenciar o uso de anúncios."
+Description: If your app displays ads using the Microsoft Advertising SDK, use the In-app ads page of the Dev Center dashboard to manage your use of ads.
 title: "Anúncios no aplicativo" ms.assetid: 09970DE3-461A-4E2A-88E3-68F2399BBCC8
 ms.author: wdg-dev-content
-ms.date: 10/26/2017
+ms.date: 12/04/2017
 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
 keywords: windows 10, uwp
-localizationpriority: high
+ms.localizationpriority: high
-ms.openlocfilehash: eb835269cd9df7385d8d03e032d8b41cb7f92a19
+ms.openlocfilehash: f0faa69cef0f98171c4679d6a94b01199b215cb4
-ms.sourcegitcommit: 44a24b580feea0f188c7eae36e72e4a4f412802b
+ms.sourcegitcommit: f9a4854b6aecfda472fb3f8b4a2d3b271b327800
 ms.translationtype: HT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/31/2017
+ms.lasthandoff: 12/12/2017
 ---
 # <a name="in-app-ads"></a>Anúncios no aplicativo